Dongbei-Dalapi/Edges_Detector_checkeboard/README.md

 pip install argparse
 ```
 ## 3.2 Run the Program
-Launch the python edge_detector.py with the following parameters:Laplace, Sobel and Canny
+Launch the python edge_detector.py with the following parameters:
 ```
 input
 --filter